Machine Space I: Weak exponentials and quantification over compact spaces: Background

 \subsection{The Scott topology and exponentials}

-The set of opens $\O X$ of a locale $X$ is itself often endowed with the \emph{Scott topology}. \begin{definition} A subset $V \subseteq \O X$ is \emph{Scott-open} if it is upward closed and if whenever a join $\bigvee D \in V$ for a directed set $D$, then some $d \in D$ lies in $V$.
-Recall that a set $D$ is \emph{directed} if every finite subset of $D$ has an upper bound in $D$. \end{definition}
+The set of opens $\O X$ of a locale $X$ is itself often endowed with the \emph{Scott topology}. \begin{defi} A subset $V \subseteq \O X$ is \emph{Scott-open} if it is upward closed and if whenever a join $\bigvee D$ of a directed set $D$ is in $V$, then some $d \in D$ lies in $V$.
+Recall that a set $D$ is \emph{directed} if every finite subset of $D$ has an upper bound in $D$. \end{defi}

-If $X$ is locally compact, then $X$ is exponentiable.
-In particular, the exponential locale $\Sigma^X$ exists and coincides with the Scott topology on $\O X \cong \Hom(X, \Sigma)$.
-Furthermore, $\Sigma^X$ is itself locally compact.
-However, if $X$ is not locally compact the evaluation map $(f,x) \mapsto f(x)$ is not continuous with respect to the Scott topology and the exponential $\Sigma^X$ does not exist.

-The Scott topology can actually be defined more generally on \emph{dcpos}, which are often used to model data types in programming languages. \begin{definition} A poset which admits joins of all directed subsets is called a \emph{dcpo}.
+The Scott topology can actually be defined more generally on \emph{dcpos}, which are often used to model data types in programming languages (as discussed in \autoref{sec:dcpo}). \begin{defi} A poset which admits joins of all directed subsets is called a \emph{dcpo}.
 We will write $\dirsup S$ for the join of a directed set $S$.
-A morphism of dcpos or a \emph{Scott-continuous function} is a monotone map which preserves directed suprema. \end{definition}
+A morphism of dcpos or a \emph{Scott-continuous function} is a monotone map which preserves directed suprema. \end{defi}

 The order on a dcpo can be thought of as a definability order: the least element (if it exists) corresponds to a purely divergent computation, while maximal elements are completely defined.
-For more on this topic see \cite{abramsky1991domain, cartwright2016domain,goubault2013nonhausdorff}.
+For more on this topic see \cite{abramsky1991domain,abramsky1994domain, cartwright2016domain,goubault2013nonhausdorff}.